mooreds/docs-1/get-started/quickstart.md

 ## 1. Create a new application

-To start a new project in Transposit, you will first create a new _application_.
+To begin a new project, sign in to Transposit, and create a new _application_.
 An application is Transposit's representation of a set of functionality you want to build, and contains operations, data connections, keys to access data connections, and configurations for authentication and deployment.

-Create a new application, give it a name, and pick the "Simple app" template for use in this guide.
+Create your new application, give it a name, and pick the "Simple app" template for use in this guide.

 ## 2. View your app live